AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 To get the organization on board, it is always a good idea to share the vision and repeatedly reinforce the reason why your company is investing in ecommerce technology by articulating both the customer benefits and business benefits.

-Sharing documentation, such as success case studies of digital implementations, will help you validate why and how this investment will take the organization to a new level.
+Sharing documentation, such as success case studies of digital implementations, helps you validate why and how this investment takes the organization to a new level.
 If you want the organization to embrace digital transformation, it’s important to let employees know it is a priority.